SimonSubokLee/ston-docs-son/admin/media.kr.rst

 MP4 files are serviced with HLS(HTTP Live Streaming).
 The origin server does not need to split files for HLS service any more.
-Regardless of the location of MP4 file header, real time conversion to .m3u8/.ts occurs when downloading the file.
+Regardless of the location of the MP4 file header, real time conversion to .m3u8/.ts occurs when downloading the file.

 ..  note::

-    MP4HLS is not a transcoding that converts elementary streams(Video or Audio).
+    MP4HLS is not a transcoding that converts elementary streams(video or audio).
     Therefore, encoded MP4 files that only follows HLS format can be played on the mobile devices without a problem.
-    If the file is not properly encoded, the file might not played properly.
+    If the file is not properly encoded, the file might not play properly.
-    Current(2014.2.20) video/audio encoding format by Apple is shown as below.
+    The current(2014.2.20) video/audio encoding format by Apple is shown below.

-    What are the specifics of the video and audio formats supported?
+    What are the specifics of the video and audio formats that are supported?
-    Although the protocol specification does not limit the video and audio formats, the current Apple implementation supports the following formats:
+    Although the protocol specification does not limit video and audio formats, the current Apple implementation supports only the following formats:

     [Video]
     H.264 Baseline Level 3.0, Baseline Level 3.1, Main Level 3.1, and High Profile Level 4.1.